xerottin/netflix/README.md

 - **PostgreSQL** - Relational database for structured data.
 - **MongoDB** - NoSQL database for flexible data storage.

+## Branches and Databases
+This repository has two branches, each using a different database:
+- **main branch** - Empty.
+- **postgres branch** - Uses PostgreSQL as the primary database.
+- **mongo branch** - Uses MongoDB for flexible and scalable data storage.

 ## Running the Project Locally

 ### 1. Clone the Repository